Individual problems in marriage counseling

 Current struggles

 Now, from Jack’s point of view, things were different.
-Jared was an adult, and Jack would no longer tolerate behavior that Jack felt “violated his right to a peaceful and quiet home.”
+Jared was an adult, and Jack would no longer tolerate behavior that he felt “violated his right to a peaceful and quiet home.”
 If Jared couldn’t respect the rules, he could “find somewhere else to live.”

-This dynamic between father and son became symbolic to Jack of every failed attempt he had made to institute discipline, and be a good father.
+This dynamic between father and son became symbolic to Jack of every failed attempt he had made to institute discipline and be a good father.

 This time, Jack would not back down.
 He would be an active and responsible father.
-Jared would either live by Jack’s rules, or Jared could leave.
+Jared would either live by Jack’s rules or Jared could leave.

 The demon dance